vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-customize-instore/add-extra-text-to-the-order-print.md

 }
 [/block]

-[block:callout]
-{
-  "type": "danger",
-  "body": "Do not remove any of the other properties present in the `window.INSTORE_CONFIG` object, to avoid breaking other functionalities."
+>❗ Do not remove any of the other properties present in the `window.INSTORE_CONFIG` object, to avoid breaking other functionalities.
-}
-[/block]

 After making changes in the code, make sure you press the `Save` button.

 Once you reload inStore, whenever a sales associate prints an order, the text you configured will appear on the order summary printout.